Florida Animals: Vocabulary and Key Facts

 Sea Turtles

-• There are five different species of sea turtle in Florida, and the loggerhead is the most commonly found.
+• Five species of sea turtles nest on Florida beaches, and the loggerhead is the most commonly found.

-• In Florida, it is considered illegal to touch any sea turtles or their eggs.
+• It is illegal in Florida to touch sea turtles or their eggs.

 Pelicans